traylz/gmail-integration/README.md

 Turned out that large part of the mails will contain both `text/html` and `text/plain` representations.
 In this case we will receive a body with mime type `multipart/alternative` and both `text/html` and `text/plain` representation.

-I've decided to save both of them - in corresponding `html` and `text` fields of message, as alternative is to save content-type and content might be (here I would probably change later to fetching single if we support reply-to on html TODO)
+I've decided to save both of them - in corresponding `html` and `text` fields of message, as

+Alternative solution is to save content-type and content.
+But as you still need to handle these content-types differently, two separate fields does not seem a bad idea (discussible.
+Anyway, the switch should be straightforward if required)

 ### Idempotency
 SMTP does not have idempotency out of the box, I have added stamping the Message-ID based on messageId from request.
-Gmail actually will allow .
+Gmail actually will allow you sending multiple messages with same Message-ID.
 The proper approach to idempotency would require fetching sent emails and looking for our Message-ID.

 See: "Next steps: Idempotency on send + extra model for send requests"